dormeir999/Clustering-Search-Queries/README.md

 * Typos
 * Different Phrasings for same search intent

-You can Use the module's result to explore different groups of search queries and find new search query trends.
+You can use the module's result to explore different groups of search queries and find new search query trends.

 ## The models